PeachyDB-Inc/PeachyDB/README.md

 - **2.c)** Partition key, primary key, clustering key have the same meaning as in Apache Cassandra.
 - **2.d)** 'table_options' of CQL for creating Tables, Materialized views are ignored.

-## 3. Materialized Views (MV) and Secondary Indexes behave similarly to Apache Cassandra
+## 3. Materialized Views (MV) and Secondary Indexes (SI)
+MV and SI behave similarly to Apache Cassandra with some differences noted below.
 - **3.a)** MV is the same as the base table, with possibly a different partition key and clustering key than the base table (the clustering key is likely different from the base table, else there are very few reasons to create the MV).

 - **3.b)** MV partition key, primary key are subject to the same requirements as Cassandra.